Blog

 Most states, however, follow the federal law and allow insurers to impose tobacco surcharges of up to 50% but employer wellness programs must follow certain rules for those surcharges to be legal.

-5-factor test to legally charge a higher premium
+5-factor test to legally charge a higher premium with a tobacco surcharge

 Employees are hiring attorneys who are familiar with the wellness incentive rules under the Employee Retirement and Income Security Act (ERISA) and are challenging employer wellness programs that are allegedly not in full compliance.

-To be in full compliance with the ERISA wellness incentive rules, wellness programs that impose a tobacco surcharge on employees who use tobacco must pass a 5-factor test.
-See details about the 5-factor test in my previous blog post, What Is a Tobacco Surcharge and How Does My Company Offer One?
+To qualify and be in full compliance with the ERISA wellness incentive rules, wellness programs that impose a tobacco surcharge on employees who use tobacco must pass a 5-factor test.
+See details about the 5-factor test in my blog post, What Is a Tobacco Surcharge and How Does My Company Offer One?

-Trending case #1: Secretary of Labor v.
+Case #1: Secretary of Labor v.
 Macy’s, Inc.

-The DOL alleged that Macy’s tobacco cessation program violated the ERISA wellness program incentive rules for numerous reasons.
+The United States Department of Labor (DOL) alleged that Macy’s tobacco cessation program violated the ERISA wellness program incentive rules for numerous reasons.
 In plan years 2011 and 2012, the program failed to offer employees a reasonable alternative standard and notice of that reasonable alternative standard.

 Macy’s offered a tobacco cessation program to employees, but the only way to avoid the surcharge was for the employee to declare that all covered members in his or her family remained tobacco free for a period of six consecutive months during the health plan year.